Query for work items using the History field

 You can use either Team Explorer or Team Web Access to view the history of a work item or find work items based on the contents of the History field.
 When you perform a search on the contents of the History field, it returns only work items that have changes recorded in that field.
 That is, it does not register changes that were made to text in other fields.

 To perform these procedures, you must be a member of the Readers group or your View work items in this node permission must be set to Allow.
-For more information, see Add team members to a team.
+For more information, see Add team members.

 To view the history of work items